 For the last 100 years, U.S. fire suppression policies have largely kept fire from playing its natural role, resulting in unnaturally high “fuel” levels in forests and other areas throughout the country.
 Removing fire from ecosystems that depend on it to stay healthy, coupled with more people building houses in flammable natural areas, have created a costly and dangerous wildfire problem.
 We need to find ways to restore fire to places that need it, while protecting homes and communities.
-We need a new approach to fire management.
 We need to learn how to live more safely with fire.
 The FAC Net is helping people create a more wildfire-resilient future by connecting the innovative leaders in this field.

 We can’t, and we shouldn’t.
 Fire is a natural and necessary element for most of our natural areas.
 We’ve spent the last century trying to exclude all fire, and that has allowed “fuel” to build up, and created other problems.
 Fire suppression policies got us where we are today, experiencing unnaturally severe and damaging wildfires that are getting worse.
 Adopting a new approach aimed at making communities and ecosystems more wildfire-resilient will put us on a better path and create safer and healthier conditions for people and nature.

-There is no defined end-point for communities striving to live more safely with fire because the work is never finished.
-At the heart of the process is the action of local collaboration, planning and coordinated action.
+There is no defined end-point for communities striving to live more safely with wildfire because the work is never finished.
+At the heart of the process is local collaboration, planning and coordinated action.
 Agencies, citizens and other players must have a forum to exchange ideas and information about their efforts, and to lay out strategies for moving forward together.
 These “local FAC coordinating groups” can take many forms, and are an essential element in making durable progress.
 Learn more about assessing your community’s adaptation by downloading the FAC Self-Assessment Tool.